-Destiny 2 is a social shooter with many RPG elements - perhaps most notably, a protracted and obscure leveling system, comprised of experience points and many tiers of gear.
-Since all the best stuff tends to happen at the end of the game - most notably the Raid - players are often in a rush to get there.
+Destiny 2’s levelling system is a vital component of its central journey: rising from a broken, Lightless Guardian to a champion of the Leviathan raid.
+This system is not a simple one; protracted and obscure, it is comprised of experience points and many tiers of gear.
+Since all the best stuff tends to happen at the end of the game – chiefly the raid – players are often in a rush to get there.
 This guide is here to help with that.

 Step one: Complete the campaign (experience levels)

-You'll have noticed you also have an attribute called 'power' besides your experience level.
-Once you're at level 20, it's all about power from there on out.
-If you didn't know, your power is calculated by averaging the attack and defence values of each piece of gear you have equipped.
-The hard cap for power is 350 - future expansions will raise this as new content is added.
+You’ll have noticed you also have an attribute called ‘power’ besides your experience level.
+Once you’re at level 20, it’s all about power from there on out.
+If you didn’t know, your power is calculated by averaging the attack and defence values of each piece of gear you have equipped.
+The hard cap for power right now is 305, but future expansions will raise this as new content is added.

 Step two: The big grind (power 200 – 270)

 Gains from blue (rare) gear slow to a crawl around 260 power, but until then you can do strikes, adventures, Lost Sectors andalmost everything else, and trundle happily along.
 However, since this is a gear guide, you’re after the most efficient route through this tier, so here’s our recommendation: pick your favourite planet,buy a scout report for it from Cayde-6, go there, and grab chests while grinding public events.